AlexPascual/android-asset-generator/README.md

        android-asset-generator  path   density

-Argument | Description | Examples
+Argument | Description | Valid Values
 ---------|------------ | -----------
-path     | Full path string of your asset folder or asset file (png or jpg).
+path     | Full or relative path string of your asset folder or asset file (png or jpg).
 Set "this" if your console current workspace is the asset folder.
 If your path contains spaces, use quotation marks ( " ).
-Example: "C:\Users\MyUser\Pictures\Camera Roll\pp.jpg" | C:\Users\MyUser\Desktop\img or C:\Users\MyUser\Desktop\img\image1.png density  | The source density.
-If your images are mdpi, put mdpi as argument | ldpi, mdpi, hdpi, xhdpi, xxhdpi or xxxhdpi
+Example: "C:\Users\MyUser\Pictures\Camera Roll\pp.jpg" | C:\Users\MyUser\Desktop\img or C:\Users\MyUser\Desktop\img\image1.png or src/asset/image1.png density  | The source density.
+If your images are mdpi, set mdpi as argument | ldpi, mdpi, hdpi, xhdpi, xxhdpi or xxxhdpi

 > **Note:** Preferably do not change the order of the arguments.